Feyerabend/bb/workbook/ch06/understand/README.md

 ### Conclusion

 These ideas were explored in the late 1980s and early 1990s.
-Some themes, such as the intersection of programming with language theory, cognition, and the iterative process of software development, are now more central to modern discussions in software engineering and cognitive science.
+Some themes, such as the intersection of programming with *language theory*, *cognition*, and the *iterative process* of software development, are now more central to modern discussions in software engineering and cognitive science.

 In some ways, I anticipated some trends that became mainstream only decades later.
 The rise of AI-assisted programming,